We Are 'Nature' Defending Itself

 Chronicles the story of the ZAD (zone to defend), a resistant land occupation emerging out of a decades-long struggle which stopped a new airport project

-They arrived at a place French politicians had declared lost to the republic, otherwise know as the zad (the zone to defend): a messy but extraordinary canvas of commoning, illegally occupying 4,000 acres of wetlands where an international airport was planned.
-In 2018, the 40-year-long struggle snatched an incredible victory, defeating the airport expansion project through a powerful cocktail that merged creation and resistance.
+They arrived at a place French politicians had declared 'lost to the republic', known by those who inhabited and defended it as la ZAD (the 'zone to defend'): a messy, muddy, imperfect but extraordinary canvas of commoning, illegally occupying 4,000 acres of wetlands owned by an airport.
+It was a place where, in 2018, the 40-year-long struggle snatched an incredible victory, defeating the capitalist project through a powerful cocktail that merged creation and resistance, building and fighting.

-Fremeaux and Jordan blend rich eyewitness accounts with theory, inspired by a diverse array of approaches, from neo-animism to revolutionary biology, insurrectionary writings and radical art history.
+We Are 'Nature' Defending Itself is the story of that place and its people.
+Fremeaux and Jordan blend rich, raw eyewitness accounts with theory, inspired by a diverse array of approaches, from the neo-animism of recent anthropology, to revolutionary biology, insurrectionary writings and radical art history.

 Published in collaboration with the Journal of Aesthetics & Protest.